galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 >
 {: .hands_on}

-Take a look at the output (the output for the full dataset is shown below).
+Take a look at the output.
+The tutorial uses a small subset of the data ~ 1000 reads per sample to save on processing time.
+Most rows in that matrix will be all zero but you should have ~600 non-zero rows.
+The output for the full dataset is shown below.

 ![Count matrix](../../images/rna-seq-reads-to-counts/count_matrix.png "Count matrix")